AdobeDocs/experience-platform.en/help/sources/connectors/cloud-storage/google-cloud-storage.md

 Adobe Experience Platform provides native connectivity for cloud providers like AWS, [!DNL Google Cloud Platform], and [!DNL Azure], allowing you to bring your data from these systems.

 Cloud storage sources can bring your own data into Platform without the need to download, format, or upload.
-Ingested data can be formatted as XDM JSON, XDM Parquet, or delimited.
-Every step of the process is integrated into the Sources workflow.
+Ingested data can be formatted as JSON or Parquet that is compliant with Experience Data Model (XDM), or in a delimited format.
+Every step of the process is integrated into the sources workflow.
 Platform allows you to bring in data from [!DNL Google Cloud Storage] through batches.

 ## IP address allow list